bcolby45/LiveBot/README.md

 # LiveBot
-bot made for interactive streams where users can add to a playlist of YouTube videos
+Bot made for interactive streams where users can add to a playlist of YouTube videos.